zoryzhang/cobweb/README.md

 	It returns the mean Tensor within the concept node `inst_pred` along with the predicted label value `label_pred`.

-- To make a resembled prediction with multiple nodes, use
+- To make a combined prediction with multiple expanded nodes, use

 	```
 	CobwebTorchTree.predict_probs(instance=inst, label=None, greedy=False, max_nodes=float('inf'))